notomorrow/hyperion-engine/README.md

 * Scripting engine (Hypscript)

-Feel free to contribute anything - We'd love to have some more eyes on this project!
-Submit an issue if you run into anything, as well.
+Feel free to contribute anything - but please note, issues are not constantly monitored so expect a potential delay before hearing back.

 ## Docs (in the works)
 [Scripting Language](doc/ScriptingLanguage.md)